AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-15-ml-error-analysis.md

 # Methods

 A little disclaimer: I had [an older post]({{ site.url }}/posts/2021-05-09-archive-understanding-a-black-box) tangential to this topic, but the focus in it is on interpretability/explainability methods.
 In this blog post I focus more on how to assess the errors of machine learning models.
-If you think these topics are pretty close to each other, somewhat overlapping, you are right, to better evaluate a model we sometimes need to understand the "reasoning" it puts into making a prediction.
+If you think these topics are pretty close to each other, somewhat overlapping, you are right.
+To better evaluate a model we sometimes need to understand the "reasoning" it puts into making a prediction.

-So, just keep in mind that the motif of this article is _understanding how, by how much, and (maybe) why a machine learning model fails?_.
+So, just keep in mind that the motif of this article is _understanding how, by how much, and (maybe) why a machine learning model fails?_

 Let's roughly cluster evaluation/error analysis methods into 3 broad categories: (1) metrics, (2) groupings, and (3) interpretations.
 Metrics is kinda obvious, groupings are probably the most abstract ones.
 We put here train/test splits, cross-validation, input data cohort, and error groupings in this... oh god... group (no pun intended).
 Finally, under the interpretation umbrella fall such things as surrogate local explanations, feature importance, and even analyzing the most wrong predictions, among other things.